Hupperich-Manuel/Titanic_Predictions/README.md

 ### 1.1.
 Feature Selection

-For feature selection, we will go through two main aspects.
+For feature selection, we will go through three main aspects.

+The first approach tried to identify the features that would add no value to our classification, as they are not significant.
+Those features where ID of the Passenger, the Name of this, the Embarked location and the Ticket number.
+You might could argue that the Ticket number could be an indicator to the purchasing power of the Passenger, however, there where other variables such as Fare, that actually delivered the Price of the ordered Cabin.
+Lastly, after having trianed our model, there was evidence that the Cabin feature did not at good job on the model since there where a lot of Null values contained in it (even replacing the values with dummy variables, this did not improved the perfromance).

-The first one will be focus on the identification of multicollinearity in the data and eliminate the explainatory variables which are highly correlated as they will double their effect/importance in the model, and this does not show the reality of the data.
+The second one will be focus on the identification of multicollinearity in the data and eliminate the explainatory variables which are highly correlated as they will double their effect/importance in the model, and this does not show the reality of the data.
 Therefore we drop that columns.

-#### 1.1.1 Multicollinearity

-#### 1.1.2 Domain Knowledge
+The third approach was more focused on the normalization of the data.
+Since the data combined Categorical and Continuous Variables, there was a need to rescale the data so that there was no imbalances wile training it.
+To do so, a pipeline was coded, that aimed to pass the data through a Standart Scaling (setting the mean = 0 and standart deviation = 1).
+The a Principal Component Analysis (PCA) was done, since the chosen algorithm could easily overfitt the data, through the prior dimensionality reduction, we can tackle this issue (there could have been other dimensionality reducers as the regularized LDA, which makes use of the shrinkage method, but it worked without this more complex approach).

 ## 2. Train the Model

-Firstly, there was a need to see how ensemble modelling perfromed on the data, and see if we could identfy the outperfromers beyond the models.
-The way this was appoached was through a AUC analysis, through which it was easy to identify the realtionship between sensitity
+The way this conclusion was approached was through an initially study of the data, and see its behaviour.
+As it could be observed there where some patterns that indicated to classifiers such as the Linear Discriminant Analysis (LDA), Logistic Regression or the Bayes Classifier.
+Therefore an ensemble modelling was a good option to quickly identify the performance of those models, and start to eliminate the underperforming ones.
+Finally, the model that best classified the data ended up to be LDA, which will be studied in deep in the next sections.

 ## 2.1.
 Linear Discriminant Analysis

-With the LDA we are going to model the conditional distribution of the independent variable Y (1,0), given the explainatory variables.
+With the LDA we are going to model the conditional distribution of the independent variable Y (1,0), given the explainatory variables X.
 The idea behind LDA is to use the logistic regression modeling Pr(Y = k|X = x), but through a less direct approach, which is basically to model the distribution of the features X given Y Pr(X = x|Y = k) and then use the Bayes theorem to flip it to estimate Pr(Y = k|X = x).
 In other words, instead of predicting what is the probability of surviving or not given certain attributes, the selected algorithm refrases the estimation saying what is the probability that a person has a specific profile, given that she/he has survived or not, and then since some assumptions are fullfilled, we can flip this assumption and estimate the probability for the test sample.
 As said, in order to get positive takeaways from the model the data has to follow some assumptions:

 * The classes are well separated.
-However can be difficult to observe in a multidimensional cunundrum.

 * The observations follow a mulivariate Gaussian distribution, as it assumes that each feature follows a one-dimensional normal distribution **X ∼ N(μ, Σ)**, with **some** correlation between the pairs.